Proposal to Teams:

 There are over 3 million U.S. Military and First Responder families across the nation; at any given time, 20% of those parents are away from home on duty.
 Operation Teammate events are bonding experiences for families and promote a positive lifestyle that encourages increased communication between the children and their deployed parent(s).

 More than three hundred U.S. Military and First Responder families have attended an Operation Teammate event.
 Additionally, over 100,000 community members have been exposed to Operation Teammate, with another 1 million on-line users being introduced to the Operation Teammate mission.

 Based on parental testimonies, as a result of Operation Teammate sporting experiences, their children’s self-confidence increases and they engage more with the at home parent.
 “Our girls are always excited when they attend an Operation Teammate event; when the athletes interact with Operation Teammate, it shows great appreciation to all of the children and sets a terrific example.”
 D. Corman, parent & USAF

 Areas of Impact:

-Operation Teammate desires to expand our footprint throughout our communities while working with a variety of organizations.
-We request opportunities to work with teams/players to further show that appreciation to family members of our U.S. Military and First Responders going through extraordinary family separations.
-Operation Teammate is open to a variety of avenues for the 2016 - 2017 seasons.
-This includes, but not limited to Regular Season/Playoff games, and any special appearances that are agreed upon between Operation Teammate and the teams.
+Operation Teammate desires to broaden our footprint throughout our Nation’s communities while working with a variety of organizations.
+We request opportunities to work with teams and players to further show that appreciation to the children of our U.S. Military and First Responders going through extraordinary family separations.
+Operation Teammate is open to a variety of avenues for the 2017 - 2018 seasons.
+This includes, but not limited to Regular Season/Playoff games, and any other mentoring opportunities that are agreed upon between Operation Teammate and the sporting organization.